-f.
+viii.
 Death of an Eligible Applicant

-When the Program is notified of the passing of an Applicant, the Case Manager will work with the heirs/successors/estate administrators, as applicable, to complete a new eligibility review of the application.
-Specific scenarios are listed below.
+When the Program is notified of the passing of an Applicant, the HAPM will work with the heirs/successors/estate administrators as applicable to complete a new eligibility review of the application.

-Should the passing of an eligible Applicant require that Mitigation Retrofit activities stop, the CM will immediately weatherize the property, if applicable, in a manner that protects the property, preserves any partially completed work, and avoids any adverse effects of stopping mitigation activities.
+Should the passing of an eligible Applicant require that construction work stops, the CM will immediately weatherize the property in a manner that protects the property, preserves any partially completed work, and avoids any adverse effects of stopping construction activities.